 After receiving the initial settlement offer for your insurance claim, you may have to decide whether to accept or deny it.
 The Standard Insurance Company wants to pay as little as possible, so they tend to make extremely low initial offers.
 They have a range of compensation to offer but tend to propose the lowest figure first, hoping you’ll accept it without contest.
 Talk to our experienced disability lawyers; Phil, Elizabeth, Bartley or Austin are experience negotiators and can lead to a better settlement offer.Why You Need a Bad Faith Disability Insurance Lawyer

 There are many more ways that The Standard Insurance Company could act in bad faith by denying your disability insurance claim.
 The Standard Insurance Company is always coming up with new ways to deny claims.

 There is often no way for you to know if your disability claim was wrongfully denied.
 You cannot afford to go without the benefits promised to you by The Standard Insurance Company.

 This is why you need a bad faith disability insurance lawyer on your side.
-Mehr, Fairbanks & Peterson have decades of experience fighting for people like you and a winning track record of making insurance companies pay.
+Mehr Fairbanks Trial Lawyers have decades of experience fighting for people like you and a winning track record of making insurance companies pay.
 Don’t give up, give us a call.